Actively Recruiting

 - Known pregnancy at screening

-- Receiving hospice care for terminal disease
+- Receiving hospice care or diagnosed with a terminal disease

 - Recent musculoskeletal surgery or conditions that could affect exercise results